 1. Technology that holds up to vibration

-It's not always smooth-sailing in your RV, especially if you want to explore the adventurous path (or simply find a camping spot that's not covered by other tourists).
+It's not always smooth-sailing in your RV, especially if you're one of those RV campers that wants to explore the adventurous path (or simply find a camping spot that's not covered by other tourists).
 The bumps and vibrations of the road do make it into your recreational vehicle, and they can literally destroy a standard television.
 In fact, everything in your RV can be exposed to up to 4G of vibration as you travel — that's the type of vibration experienced by jet fighters or people on extreme roller coasters!

 Furrion TVs are built with Vibrationsmart™ technology, specially designed for recreational, marine and specialty vehicles.